 Try monday dev2.
 Jira

 Jira is a powerful project management tool designed to streamline software development processes from planning to release.
-It offers a comprehensive suite of features for agile teams to track issues, manage workflows, and collaborate effectively throughout the product development lifecycle.
+It offers a comprehensive suite of features to help Agile teams track issues, manage workflows, and collaborate effectively throughout the product development lifecycle.

 Key features of Jira